cerisara/DragonGoApp/README.md

 DragonGoApp
 ===========

-Android app to play the game of go with the Dragon Go Server.
+Android app to play the game of go with the DGS (and OGS in beta) servers.

 *New feature: DragonGoApp now also supports basic playing on the online-go.com (OGS) server !*